Bryan Bozsik, Past President

-Bryan Bozsik currently is serving in his second term as President of the Board of Directors of BAM, having served on the board since 2009.
+Bryan Bozsik is the past President of the Board of Directors of BAM, having served on the board since 2009.
 He has spent over a decade working with Maine businesses large and small in a variety of roles, including export development consulting, regulatory affairs, quality, and international sales coordination.
 He is passionate about advancing the ingenuity and capability of Maine researchers and manufacturers to develop cutting edge and bringing together academia, government, and industry to grow the bioscience and medical device industry in Maine.
 Bryan works for Alere, a global leader in point-of-care in vitro diagnostic medical devices.
 In addition to his volunteer role with BAM, he is appointed to the Maine District Export Council and as vice-chair.

 Maine International Trade Center